datacontroller/datacontroller.io/content/blog/v6-0-api-explorer/index.md

 * Enable data-catalog refresh of a single library when invalid libraries are present
 * Prevent error when attempting an UNLOCK of an already-unlocked table
-* Show Viya avater when web app is served from a different domain
+* Show Viya avatar when web app is served from a different domain
 * Bug with delete-only uploads not appearing in the audit table
 * Show special missing values on VIEW screen